Marionette Girl: The Troublemaker

 Otaru wakes up to having the front door kicked on top of him.
 This is Lime's doing (surprise!) and Otaru chastises her for being so reckless, arguing that having your head wedged in a door isn't meant to be part of a complete balanced breakfast.
 Speaking of breakfast - Lime got him breakfast!
 Otaru is intrigued, but he knows something's up...

 Yep, Lime stole everyone else's breakfast, and they're pissed.
 Otaru tries to explain that he didn't do it, but they say that marionettes won't do anything without being ordered to first.
-She's annoyed at everyone abusing Otaru like that, and the crowd begin to see her as defective, what with her acting on her accord, and there's only one solution for that - dismantling her!
+She's annoyed at everyone abusing Otaru like that, though seeing her act on her own leads the crowd to believe she's defective.
+And there's only one solution for that - dismantling her!

 Lime beats the stuffing out of all of them.